-Natural forests cover around a third of all land on Earth.
-They are our planet’s ‘lungs’, taking in carbon dioxide (CO2), a major greenhouse gas, and storing the carbon while releasing oxygen for all living organisms to live and thrive.
+Forests cover around a third of all land on Earth.
+They are our planet’s ‘lungs’, taking in carbon dioxide, a greenhouse gas.
+By means of photosynthesis, trees store the carbon and give back the oxygen.

 Natural forests are also like living cities.
-They provide the vital natural infrastructure for some of the planet’s most diverse collections of life, along with 60 million indigenous people.
+They provide the vital infrastructure for some of the planet’s most diverse collections of life, along with 60 million people.

-By absorbing CO2 and heat, natural forests help to cool our planet.
-When intact, they can influence rainfall patterns and reduce flood peaks, as well as helping to refill our ground water stores.
+By absorbing carbon dioxide and heat, natural forests help to cool our planet.
+When intact, trees can influence rainfall patterns and reduce flood peaks, as well as helping to refill our ground water stores.
 Their roots bind the soil and reduce erosion, while removing harmful pollutants from it.
-They are also a source of numerous medicines, jobs and products.
+They are also a source of remedies, products and livelihoods.

-In short, natural forests are amazing and essential to life.
+In short, natural forests are essential to life.

-Together, our natural forests and savannah systems contribute to the conservation of South Africa’s biodiversity, the protection of our soil and the purification of our water.
-They absorb a large quantity of the CO2 that humans, animals and industry produce and release essential oxygen, as well as being recreational outlets for all people to enjoy.
+Together, our natural forests and savannah woodland systems contribute to the conservation of South Africa’s biodiversity, the protection of our soil and the purification of watercourses.
+They also provide recreational outlets for all people to enjoy.

-While timber plantations are by no means natural forests, in some cases farmed trees can perform similar ecosystem services.
-They remove CO2 from the atmosphere and storing it in their timber and end-use products, release essential oxygen and offer a wealth of recreation opportunities.
+Timber plantations are by no means natural forests.
+However, farmed trees perform similar ecosystem services.
+They also remove carbon dioxide from the atmosphere and store the carbon in their leaves, roots and wood.
+This carbon remains stored in products that are made from wood.
+And just like natural forests, they release oxygen and offer a wealth of recreation opportunities.

 Department of Environment, Forestry and Fisheries (DEFF, formerly DAFF)